RoryHemmings/cyber-rootkit-s23/blog_post.md

 }
 ```

-Once this is included in the rootkit library, `netstat` will list all open tcp connections except those involving the rootkits backdoor port.
+Once this is included in the rootkit library, `netstat` will list all open TCP connections except those involving the rootkit's backdoor port.

 ### Webpage Injection

 Our second group completed the post-exploitation objective of modifying the static webpage on the target server.

-In order to achieve this they simply modified the html for the static webpage using `sed` to include their own css and modify the existing html.
+To achieve this they simply modified the HTML for the static webpage using `sed` to include their own CSS and modify the existing HTML.
 By doing this, they were able to change the text and background color of the page as a proof of concept.

 Although I've lost the exact script they used, it looked something like this: